-Every person has the capacity to change someone’s life.
+Every person can change someone’s life.
 Anyone who has the confidence and conviction to help can do it.

 Today, I will reveal one of the secrets that I share with new members of the Los Baños Toastmasters Club.
 This is a simple and powerful idea.

-Most professionals who joined our club are leaders.
+Most professionals who join our club are leaders.
 Toastmasters build leaders.
 But it is better known for helping people develop confidence in public speaking.